chumanfu/transpose/README.md

 # Transpose
-This package will read music for a stringed instrument, from a string and transpose it based on it's current key.
+This package will read music for a stringed instrument from a string and transpose it based on it's current key.

 ##Song format
 The idea behind this class comes from transposing Ukulele tabs.
-My wife does this on a regular basis and asked me to make her life easier.
+My wife does this on a regular basis and asked me to make her life easier by automating the process.
+To do this I have grand ideas to build her web app but first I need to nail the transposing part.
 The format of the music is mainly song lyrics with the chords above the words which they are supposed to be played on:

 ```
 G                              D7            G